 - strips alongside the highway on each side of the High Street in which the trees are set,

-- the Cricket and Football grounds,
+- the Cricket and Football grounds and car park,

 - the children's playground and